App Icon

 Electric Heat Pumps

-Heat pumps don't generate heat; they extract ambient heat from the outside air and transfer it into the water.
-They top out around 140,000 BTUs, meaning they heat the pool very slowly.
+Heat pumps don't generate heat; they extract ambient heat from the outside air.
+Because they rely on the surrounding air, they top out around 140,000 BTUs and heat the pool very slowly.
 However, their monthly operating cost is incredibly low.

 Frequently Asked Questions